‘Fixer Upper’ And ‘Flip Or Flop’ Spin-Offs Coming To HGTV

 A post shared by Joanna Stevens Gaines (@joannagaines) on

 While the Fixer Upper spin-off series does not have an official release date yet, Joanna did imply in the video it was something fans could look forward to later this year.
 As fans of the HGTV series may recall, Chip and Joanna aren’t the only ones from the show getting their own spin-off show.
-Their beloved carpenter Clint Harp is also getting his own spin-off series as well.
+Their beloved carpenter, Clint Harp, is also getting his own spin-off series as well.

 .@HGTV's #FixerUpper star @joannagaines gets spin-off; network picks up Flip or Flop Fort Worth @Mariahalkias https://t.co/EosIBuOG0U pic.twitter.com/KOUIb5kmoS